INV3NTisKING/Practical-Machine-Learning/Practical Machine Learning Project.md

 I have used what we have learned in Coursera's Data Science Course thus far.
 This will be my reasoning as to what models I chose to use.
 After choosing the models it was then just a matter of seeing which model had a better accuracy.

-**NOTE: Please see "Image" folder in my github for the graphs pertaining to the Project.
+**NOTE: Please see "images" folder in my github for the graphs pertaining to the Project.
 I apologize for the lack of embedding and any inconvenience this may cause as there were some personal issues that took me away from this weeks project.
 Thank you**

 ##**LOADING DATA**